The most frequent type of questions we receive from clients prior to departure on a Peruvian or Bolivian trek have to do with weather and packing.

-- The sun is very strong in the Andes, and particularly so at the highest altitudes.
+The sun is very strong in the Andes, and particularly so at the highest altitudes.
 It is essential to bring along a hat with a brim, sunglasses and strong sunscreen.
-A light weight, long sleeved top is also great for protecting your arms.
+A lightweight, long-sleeved top is also great for protecting your arms.

-- warm jacket, long underwear, knit cap and mittens.
-On every route you will be happy you have these in the evening and early morning.
+warm jacket, long underwear, knit cap, and mittens.
+On every route, you will be happy you have these in the evening and early morning.
 Night temperatures can be much lower than the day, so even lower altitude portions of a trek can be cool at night.

-- Plenty of socks!
+Plenty of socks!
 Socks get dirty, wet and gross quickly when most of your day is spent trekking.

-Rain is not easy to predict, and can appear suddenly for a few hours before disappearing altogether.
+Rain is not easy to predict and can appear suddenly for a few hours before disappearing altogether.

-After these basics, the remaining weight should be based on your route; will you be visiting an extremely high altitude area, such as Quelccaya?
+After these basics, the remaining weight should be based on your route; will you be visiting an extremely high altitude area, such as Quelccaya trek?
 Will you be visiting hot, lower altitude areas, such as Choquequirao?
 In general, layers are the best, so you can adjust to changes in temperature and weather easily.